Spanish man trekking to World Cup believed arrested in Iran - WHIZ News

 His parents say they are proud of his adventurous spirit and say his only aims are to help others and promote the Real Madrid soccer team.

-Sánchez’s disappearance in Iran came as protesters are rising up across the Islamic Republic in the largest antigovernment movement in over a decade.
-The demonstrations erupted on Sept.
-16 over the death of Mahsa Amini, a 22-year-old woman taken into custody by Iran’s morality police for allegedly not adhering to the country’s strict Islamic dress code.
+The demonstrations in Iran erupted on Sept.
+16 over the death of Amini, who was taken into custody by Iran’s morality police for allegedly not adhering to the country’s strict Islamic dress code.

 Tehran has violently cracked down on protesters and blamed foreign enemies and Kurdish groups in Iraq for fomenting the unrest, without offering evidence.
 The Iranian Intelligence Ministry said authorities had arrested nine foreigners, mostly Europeans, over their alleged links to the protests.